paulfurber/sdlsumo/README.md

 ##License

-All SDL code that I've used is under the LGPL 2.0 so SDLSumo is too.
+All SDL code that I've used from the headers is under the LGPL 2.0 so SDLSumo is too.
 It's very friendly - feel free to use this in libre, open source or closed source software - but if you distribute this library, then any changes (only changes mind) MUST be made available to your recipients and myself in human readable source form.
 The LGPL is reproduced in this directory.
 Read it and understand it please.